godotengine/godot-website/README.md

 To build the website locally, follow these steps:

-1. Install Ruby 3.2 or later and Jekyll.
+1. Install Ruby 4.0 or later and Jekyll.
-  - If you don't have access to Ruby 3.2 or later in your distribution's repositories, install a compatible version of Ruby using `rbenv` as well as Ruby's build-time dependencies:
+  - If you don't have access to Ruby 4.0 or later in your distribution's repositories, install a compatible version of Ruby using `rbenv` as well as Ruby's build-time dependencies:
     - Install in Ubuntu:
       - `sudo apt install rbenv build-essential libffi-dev libreadline-dev libyaml-dev zlib1g-dev`
     - Install in Fedora:
-      - Install `rbenv` with dnf
+      - `sudo dnf install rbenv`
   - Set up `rbenv` running the following:
-    - `rbenv install 3.2.5`
+    - `rbenv install 4.0.4`
-    - `rbenv global 3.2.5`
+    - `rbenv global 4.0.4`
     - `echo 'eval "$(rbenv init -)"' >> ~/.bashrc` to add the rbenv init to `.bashrc` (or `.bash_profile`)
 2. Install [Minify](https://github.com/tdewolff/minify/tree/master/cmd/minify).
 	- Make sure either `minify` or `gominify` is available from the command line.